isc-projects/kea/doc/sphinx/arm/hooks.rst

 The ``timestamp-format`` parameter can be used to change the timestamp logged at the beginning of each line.
-Permissible formatting is the one supported by strftime.
+Permissible formatting is the one supported by strftime plus the '%Q' extra format which adds the microseconds subunits.
 The default is: "%Y-%m-%d %H:%M:%S %Z".
 This parameter has no effect for the database backends, where the timestamp is defined at the schema level.

 Examples: